LightArtists/light-smart-contracts/BUG-BOUNTY.md

 - **Highest severity (first found)** —  a Meebit
 - **High severity** — partial payout of the bug bounty (USD 2,000)
 - **Medium severity** — partial payout of the bug bounty (USD 1,000)
-- Every accepted problem report will also receive
+- Every accepted problem report or typo will also receive
-  - xxx @lightartists add tee shirt if we have one xxx
+  - @lightartists tee shirt
-  - One Area NFT token from our other token drop
   - Public acknowledgement from the Light team and personally from the contract developer on Twitter (if you allow)

 Examples of impact: